HTML Translations - German

 PROPER CARE OF YOUR CAMERA

-to remove it with your fingers.
-Use a blower to blow the dust away, or
+remove it with your fingers.
+Use a blower to blow the dust away, or wipe the

-wipe the surface gently with camera lens tissue or a soft cloth.
-(Fig.
+surface gently with camera lens tissue or a soft cloth.
+(Fig. 38)

-using the camera at the beach or places where there is salt spray, high
+the camera at the beach or places where there is salt spray, high humidity or

-as that may cause condensation on the lens and film or inside the body,
+that may cause condensation on the lens and film or inside the body, or other

 * Do not expose the camera for a long period of time to extremely high